oahhariri/SwiftyTooltip/README.md

 )
 ```

-This binds the current tooltip item to the view, and shows a custom tooltip whenever the state matches a target.
+This displays the tooltip based on which item is active — great for walkthroughs or multi-step flows.

 ---

 ### 🧱 Example Tooltip Content

-Here’s a simple example of how to show different tooltip content based on the active tooltip item:
+Here’s a simple example of a tooltip view that adapts to each tooltip item:

 ```swift
 @ViewBuilder